Rana Plaza collapse: Collapse and rescue

 Video clip of rescue work at the collapsed building.

 On the morning of 24 April, there was a power outage and diesel generators on the top floor were started.
 At 08:54 am BST, loud vibrations and rumbling noises erupted on the top floors and spread throughout Rana Plaza, causing many workers to leave their positions and rush towards the exits, but the structural failure started less than a minute later.
 The building collapsed completely at about 08:57 am BST, leaving only the ground floor intact.
 The Bangladesh Garment Manufacturers and Exporters Association president confirmed that 3,122 workers were in the building at the time of the collapse.
 One local resident described the scene as if "an earthquake had struck."

 The United Nations' urban search and rescue coordination group – known as the International Search and Rescue Advisory Group (INSARAG) – offered assistance from its members, but the government of Bangladesh rejected this offer.
 The government made a statement, suggesting that the area's local rescue emergency services were sufficiently well-equipped.
 Before offering assistance to Bangladesh, the United Nations held consultations and reviews to assess the government's ability to mount an effective rescue operation, reaching the conclusion that they lacked that capability.
 Bangladeshi officials, desiring to take "face-saving" actions and protect national sensibilities, still refused to accept the assistance offered to them by the UN.
 A large portion of the rescue operation consisted of inadequately-equipped volunteers, many of whom wore no protective clothing or gear, with mere sandals on their feet.
 Some buried survivors drank their own urine to survive the high temperatures while waiting to be saved.
-Not only was the Bangladeshi government accused of favouring national pride over those buried alive, but many relatives of those trapped in the debris criticized the government for trying to end the rescue mission prematurely.
+The Bangladeshi government was accused of favouring national pride over those buried alive; many relatives of those trapped in the debris criticised the government for trying to end the rescue mission prematurely.

 One of the garment manufacturers' websites indicates that more than half of the victims were women, along with a number of their children who were in nursery facilities within the building.
 Bangladeshi Home Minister Muhiuddin Khan Alamgir confirmed that fire service personnel, police and military personnel were assisting with the rescue effort.
 Volunteer rescue workers used bolts of fabric to assist survivors to escape from the building.
 1,700 injured were taken to Enam Medical College and Hospital and 105 to National Institute of Traumatology.
 A national day of mourning was held on 25 April.

 On 8 May, army spokesman Mir Rabbi said the army's attempt to recover more bodies from the rubble would continue for at least another week.
 On 10 May, 17 days after the collapse, a woman named Reshma was found and rescued alive, and almost unhurt, under the rubble.
+Their were however reports of the rescue being hoax by some outlets.